BalderHolst/uni-notes/Radio Communication.md

 # Radio Communication
 Electromagnetic waves, therefore the same properties and light.

+A good antenna has a length of half the wave length.

 Propagates in straight lines until it hits a mass.
 Here it can reflect or refract.
 ![[Pasted image 20260925085954.png|400]]